MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-great-expectations.md

 # Tutorial: Use Great Expectations (GX) to validate Power BI semantic models

-In this tutorial, you'll learn how to use SemPy together with [Great Expectations](https://greatexpectations.io/) (GX) to perform data validation on Power BI semantic models.
+In this tutorial, you learn how to use SemPy together with [Great Expectations](https://greatexpectations.io/) (GX) to perform data validation on Power BI semantic models.

 This tutorial shows you how to:

+> [!div class="checklist"]
+>
-- Apply Great Expectation's Fabric Data Source (built on semantic link) to validate constraints on datasets in your Fabric workspace.
+> - Validate constraints on dataset in your Fabric workspace with Great Expectation's Fabric Data Source (built on semantic link).
-    - Configure a GX Data Context, Data Assets, and Expectations.
+>     - Configure a GX Data Context, Data Assets, and Expectations.
-    - Run a GX Checkpoint to view validation results.
+>     - View validation results with a GX Checkpoint.
-- Use semantic link to analyze raw data.
+> - Use semantic link to analyze raw data.

 ## Prerequisites